jordibc/geometric-algebra/doc/intro.md

 vectors, and sums of such elements.
 The main operation is the geometric product, which combines multivectors into new multivectors.

-With this library you can create multivectors and perform many operations with them.
+With this library we can create multivectors and perform many operations with them.

 Example: